 - Game consoles to engage with the consumers

 - Apps and

 - Social Networks

 Digital marketing is using techniques which allow the marketer to use the best of both worlds: Digital and Marketing.

 While this is true, it is also limiting.
 The underlying idea that digital marketing is simply marketing with computers is our best mistake and worst catastrophe.
 Digital marketing is using techniques that allow the marketer to use the best of both worlds: Digital and Marketing.
 The marketing world in large part can be split into these two camps:

 - The Old School: They believe that nothing has changed except the tools.

-- Digital Advocates: They assume that the world of communication has changed so radically that the old rules has completely lost relevance.
+- Digital Advocates: They assume that the world of communication has changed so radically that the old rules have completely lost relevance.